 Fri - Sat: 9:00 am - 8:00 pm

 The Oldest Wooden School House opened its doors in 1788 and is located on St. George Street by the City Gates.
-Visitors of the Oldest Wooden School House can tour the property and become acquainted with the daily life of school children in the eighteenth century.
+Visitors to the Oldest Wooden School House can tour the property and become acquainted with the daily life of school children in the eighteenth century.

 The Oldest Wooden School House History